 - Teaching assistants in the ISUComm Foundation Courses program (Engl 150 and 250) are reviewed each semester.
 Satisfactory performance of your assistantship duties and obligations includes following the guidelines established by the ISUComm Foundation Courses program, receiving satisfactory classroom observations, making satisfactory teaching adjustments following evaluations from faculty mentors, and completing English 500 with a grade of B or higher.
 Letters of Intent (LOIs) for first-year/probationary TAs in the ISUComm Foundation Courses program will not be issued until Friday of the week final grades are due.

-- Teaching assistants in the Speech Communication program (Sp Cm 212) are regularly reviewed.
+- Teaching assistants in the Fundamentals of Public Speaking program (Sp Cm 212) are regularly reviewed.
 Satisfactory performance includes meeting the fundamental obligations of the teaching assignment as set forth in the course orientation materials.
 Positive contributions to the staff, positive outcomes from class visits and reviews of grading practices, as well as responsiveness to faculty recommendations are also measures of satisfactory performance.

 - Teaching assistants teaching ESL courses (Engl 99 and 101) are regularly reviewed.
 Satisfactory performance includes meeting the obligations inherent to the assignment, including participating in preparatory activities, assisting in English Placement Testing, having satisfactory observation reports by course supervisors, attending regular meetings with course coordinators and other instructors, and following recommendations for improvement.
 Reappointment for the second year will also be dependent on satisfactory course evaluations.